 We will convene an advisory panel (with representatives from Minnesota Department of Natural Resources and Minnesota Tribal Environmental Committee) to select the Minnesota native aquatic species and discuss the project.
 We will continue to convene with and update the advisory panel throughout the project duration.
 We plan to include native aquatic species from one or more of these categories: environmentally important, economically important, culturally important, and special status (i.e., endangered, threatened).
 For each native aquatic species of interest, we will extract all records from the Global Biodiversity Information Facility.
+We will need to meet with owners of the data to ensure its proper use.
 Model predictor variables will include a host of physical, biological, chemical, anthropogenic, and geographic covariates.
 We will restrict our focus to datasets that also have complementary future predicted values available (in order to complete Activity 2).
 By using only publicly available datasets the project will be reproducible and more accessible for future projects.
-All analyses will be done using the freely available statistical software R. We will use a powerful statistical model which has been shown to perform very well for predicting occurrence data, boosted regression trees, to model the past and current ranges of the native aquatic species.
+All analyses will be done using the free software R. We will use a powerful statistical model which has been shown to perform very well for predicting occurrence data, boosted regression trees, to model the past and current ranges of native aquatic